-If you prefer an affordable white with your lamb-centered meal, Mark West Chardonnay is a nice option.
-Often priced just under $10, this California Chardonnay is easy to find and holds beautiful fruit notes of citrus, pear, peach, and green apple with a gentle oak.
+This chardonnay is slightly dry and acidic and undergoes cool fermentation for three weeks to give it a bright, fresh taste.
+It holds beautiful fruit notes of citrus, pear, peach, and green apple with a gentle oak.
 It's a fun option if you want to break from Easter dinner tradition and serve a flavor-packed dish like Moroccan grilled lamb chops.

 Price at time of publish: $11

 What to Look for When Buying a Bottle

 It's important to know your audience before investing in a bottle or two (or more).
 If your dinner guests are adventurous, then feel free to buy something a little unusual or bold in flavor; if you feel like a more approachable wine is a safer bet, then choose a bottle that is considered middle of the road.

 Lamb can be a costly cut of meat, so keep that in mind when selecting the wine to accompany the meal—especially if you have a budget for this special dinner.
 You should also consider how many bottles you will need: If one or two, the pricier bottle may be a fine choice, but if you are hosting several guests, or your guests are big drinkers, looking for a wine with a lower price point may be the way to go.